 Mood board elements

 As I mentioned above, most mood boards contain the following elements: images, colors, typography, and texture.
 Depending on your project, however, you may find you only need one or two of these elements.
-For my branding projects, for instance, I don’t usually incorporate texture, unless the client specifically requests it.

 If you’re not sure what colors to incorporate, start by curating images, and let them inspire your color palette.
 One of my favorite free online tools called Coolors lets you upload an image and extract its exact colors.
 You can also do this using the eyedropper tool in Photoshop.
 Alternatively, if you do have some colors in mind, try searching for those colors on image heavy search engines such as Pinterest to find inspirational images for your mood board.